Tips for common symptoms

 See your healthcare provider if:

-• Condition persists for several days
+• Your condition persists for several days

 • You have a fever